core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Revised protection of the error response to the phantom cancellation request.

-* Alignmed parameter semantics with core-oscore-groupcomm and ace-key-groupcomm-oscore.
+* Aligned parameter semantics with core-oscore-groupcomm and ace-key-groupcomm-oscore.

 * Fixed in the examples.